Where on the graph are the major population changes?

 The Health Revolution

 Health care has been improving over the most recent centuries.
-Vaccines were developed that could prevent many diseases ( Figure below ).
+Vaccines were developed that could prevent many diseases (see Figure below).
 Antibiotics were discovered that could cure most infections caused by bacteria.
 Together, these two advances saved countless lives.

 This child is getting a polio vaccine.
-She will never get sick with polio, which could save her life or keep her from becoming crippled.
+She will never get sick with polio, which could save her live or keep her from becoming crippled.

-- Industrial Revolution : Time when mass production and fossil fuel use started to grow explosively.
+Industrial Revolution: A time when mass production and fossil fuel use started to grow explosively.

 - Farming allowed people to have a steady food source and settle down.
 The Green Revolution has dramatically increased agricultural productivity.